As a provider for services for older people, our colleagues are also likely to experience the death of someone who lives with us.

 The Colleague Advice Line is a free, independent and completely confidential service available 24 hours a day, seven days a week.

-Hospice UK have created a guide called Understanding Bereavement, which provides a wealth of guidance and resources for supporting colleagues through grief, with tips and suggestions useful to help build a better understanding about bereavement for both those supporting others and those going through bereavement themselves.
+As a Compassionate Employer, Anchor colleagues can access a wealth of guidance and resources for supporting colleagues through grief, with tips and suggestions useful to help build a better understanding about bereavement for both those supporting others and those going through bereavement.
+Colleagues can access the hub here.

 A recording of an Understanding Bereavement webinar delivered by Hospice UK and other related materials are available here on MyLearning.